 Sputum exam at St. Luke’s is free if you are applying for a US Visa.
 They will collect sputum samples for three consecutive days.
 You have to be there on your scheduled date and time to avoid additional fees.
 The schedule for sputum collection is between 6 am – 8:30 am and a first come first served basis.
 They will give you instructions on how to prepare for sputum collection and how to properly collect sputum samples, so you must follow carefully to avoid another delay.

 - Sputum Exam Schedule

 My 3 Days Sputum Collection: March 11-13, 2015

-First day: I arrived at 5:30 am, and proceed to the left side of the building where monoblocks chair is located.
-I presented my schedule slip and passport to the guard and he gave me queue number and a mask to put on before we enter the building.
+First day: I arrived at 5:30 am and proceed to the left side of the building where monoblocks chair is located.
+I presented my schedule slip and passport to the guard and he gave me a queue number and a mask to put on before we enter the building.

-At the rooftop you will have to wait for your turn.
+At the rooftop, you will have to wait for your turn.
 They will give you a plastic cup where you will collect your sputum sample.
-You will first have to gargle and a staff will guide you on what cubicle to go, where you can sit down.
+You will first have to gargle and a staff will guide you on which cubicle to go, where you can sit down.
 You should collect enough sputum sample before they accept it.
-The procedures are the same on second and third day.
+The procedures are the same on the second and third day.

 On the 3rd day, after sputum collection, a staff gave me a schedule for Doctor’s evaluation.
 It usually takes place one week from the last day of your sputum collection.